Right-Side-Out: Learning Zero-Shot Sim-to-Real Garment Reversal: Experiments

 \subsection{Generalization of Garments in Simulation}

 We assess material-level generalization entirely in simulation using an unseen garment mesh.
-The density is fixed at $1000\,\mathrm{kg}/\mathrm{m}^3$ and the Young’s modulus ranges from 100 to 3000 kPa.
+The density is fixed at $1000\,\mathrm{kg}/\mathrm{m}^3$ and the Young’s modulus ranges from $300$ to $3000$ kPa, which lies within the training randomization range.
+We vary $E$ as a representative stiffness parameter; other randomized material/contact parameters are fixed here for clarity.
 As reported in Table~\ref{tab:ablate_sim}, the trained policy maintains a consistently high success rate across this stiffness range, indicating that (i) our domain-randomized data generation adequately covers the task’s material variability and (ii) the simulator serves as a reliable testbed for collecting and evaluating policies under diverse physical parameters.